Hypersurfaces with nonnegative scalar curvature: Positive mass theorem for hypersurfaces

 In Section \ref{se:thm1}, we have proved that a \emph{closed} hypersurface with nonnegative scalar curvature is weakly mean convex (up to an orientation).
-Below, we generalize the result to complete non-compact hypersurfaces of finitely many regular ends.
+Below, we generalize the result to complete asymptotically flat hypersurfaces.